 Members of Congress know it’s their job to represent their constituents — the people who live in their district or state.
 In order for our members of Congress to represent us well, we have to tell them the issues we care about and what we want them to do.
 With this guide, we’ll show you how to write a letter to Congress and ask them for action on climate change.

 The best way to communicate these messages is with a personal letter or email to your representative.
 Let’s explore how to do that.

-How to Write a Letter to a Representative
+How to Write Your Representative

 Here at Citizens’ Climate Lobby, our volunteers are regularly telling members of Congress that climate change is a major problem that should be given top priority.
 We also let them know that carbon pricing is a climate solution with bipartisan appeal and quick impact on America’s greenhouse gas emissions.